Terms and conditions of BMD's AI services

 - This is required in order to select the appropriate BMD Help system for your country.

-- Entered questions or text
+- Entered question or text

 - It is used to identify the relevant contexts within the BMD Help.
 Your query, along with the relevant elements of the Help system, is then transmitted to a large language model (LLM) for inference (i.e. to generate a response).

-When you interact with BMD Fox, you have the option to give feedback on its responses by clicking on the “thumbs up” or “thumbs down” icon.
+When you interact with BMD Fox, you have the option to give feedback to BMD on its responses by clicking on the “thumbs up” or “thumbs down” icon.
 We use this feedback internally at BMD to improve BMD Fox.
 You can choose to send the feedback anonymously, with your BMD customer number or with your name and customer number.
 Please note that you will not receive a reply to your feedback.
 This function is not intended for contacting our support team.

-1.3.
+2.2.
 BMD Fox Text

 What you can use BMD Fox Text for: